Articles

 Did you know jaywalking is an urban design principle?

-My friend and I were walking home when the conversation turned to jaywalking—a favourite Winnipeg pastime of mine.
+My friend and I were walking home when the conversation turned to jaywalking—a favorite Winnipeg pastime of mine.

 What is jaywalking?